ShareReactor: Origin

 The site was founded on August 5, 2001, by Geraldine Arlington using the pseudonym 'Gowenna'.
 The site was initially located at Gowenna.da.ru, which was only a shadow domain.
 The site was renamed ShareReactor in November 2001 and used an official domain due to its great popularity.
 In January 2002, it was announced that Gowenna had died in a car accident due to icy road conditions.
-The site administration was continued by Christian Riesen (aka Simon Moon) who programmed the system and was responsible for technical work on the site and hosting.
+The site administration was continued by Christian Riesen (a.k.a.
+Simon Moon) who programmed the system and was responsible for technical work on the site and hosting.
 The site's popularity persisted, eventually even growing further.
 ShareReactor remained the top eD2k indexing website up until March 2004 when it suddenly was closed due to suspicion of breach of copyright and trademark laws within the country of Switzerland where ShareReactor's owner lived and where ShareReactor was being hosted.

 Takedown

 ShareReactor was taken down by the local police in the Canton of Thurgau, Switzerland on March 10, 2004, due to the suspicion of breach of copyright and trademark laws.
 The investigation was reportedly initiated by complaints from the Swiss Anti-Piracy-Federation (SAFE) at the request of several large corporations, one of them presumably being Columbia Tri-Star Inc.